midl-dev/polkashots-website/getting-started.md

 These snapshots are **not** archive snapshots.
 You must run your validator with the `--unsafe-pruning` argument after starting your node from the snapshots provided here.
 The `--unsafe-pruning` mode is sufficient to run a validator node.

+Substrate has an `export-blocks` and `import-blocks` option, but these snapshots do not use it.
+Instead, we provide raw database backends because recovery is faster than with the block import function.

 ### How does it work ?

 The snapshot generation engine is deployed on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine).